cardinalblue/figma-asset-downloader/README.md

 ## Configuration

-Create a configuration file at `.figma/asset_download.yaml` in your project directory.
+Create a configuration file at `.figma/figma-asset-downloader.config.yaml` in your project directory.
 An example configuration file is provided in the repository root as `figma-asset-downloader.config.yaml`.

+For backward compatibility, the tool will also look for the configuration file in the root directory (`figma-asset-downloader.config.yaml`) if it's not found in the `.figma` folder.

 ### Configuration Options